Epilepsy is a chronic disorder characterized by recurrent unprovoked seizures.

 PWE and their family members should be informed about their seizure type(s), epilepsy syndrome, and the prognosis, choice of drugs, ADRs of the drug.

-Confirmation of the details of seizures from available witness, patient.
+Confirmation of the details of seizures from an available witness, patient.

-Perform EEG with procedure which increase the yield of EEG.
+Perform EEG with procedure which increases the yield of EEG.

 Plan for CT or MRI if necessary.

 EEG abnormality helps identify seizure type or epilepsy syndrome CT or MRI scan helps in identification of the possible Etiology of seizures.

 Treatment of Epilepsy

 The aim of treatment is to control seizures with the most appropriate antiepileptic drug (AED) without causing any significant side effects.